vicendithas/pokemon-crystal-randomizer-tracker/README.md

 [the GitHub repository](https://github.com/Vicendithas/pokemon-crystal-randomizer-tracker).

 ## TO DO
-Add maps of Mt.
-Mortar and Whirl Islands\
 Add logic for the Pokedex/Pokegear/Pokegear cards for Crystal Speedchoice v7 when the randomizers are updated to support it

 ## Thanks